Hadassah Medical Center: New entrance pavilion

 In 2012, a new glassed-in entrance pavilion opened at the foot of the Davidson Tower which funnels all traffic entering the hospital.
 Alongside the building are four "healing gardens" planned by Shlomo Aronson employing the principles of biophilic design, which posits that nature and vegetation impact positively on human health.

 Bio-park

 Below the medical center is the Jerusalem Bio Park (JBP), home to several biotechnology companies, including Hadasit the technology transfer company of Hadassah Medical Center.

+Research and Development

+In 2014, The Research Fund of the Hadassah Medical Organization (RFHMO) was established as the executive arm of Hadassah's Division of Research, Development & Innovation, under the leadership of Prof. Eyal Mishani.
+RFHMO has over 300 research staff and a multi-million-dollar annual funding, producing around 900 peer-reviewed publications each year.

+For the 2024–2025 period, Hadassah Medical Organization has been named Israel's top hospital for scientific output, according to Nature Index, and among the top 200 hospitals worldwide.